Abdurrehman2003/personal-library-manager/README.md

    6. Exit
    Enter your choice:
    ```
-3. Use the options to add, remove, search, or view books and statistics.
+3. Choose an option to add, remove, search, or view books.
-4. When you exit the program, your library data will be saved automatically to `library.txt`.
+4. Your library data is automatically saved to `library.txt` upon exit.

 ---

 ## File Handling

 The program automatically saves your library data to a file named `library.txt` in the same directory as the script.
-When you restart the program, it loads the library data from this file.

 - **First Run**: If `library.txt` does not exist, the program starts with an empty library.
-- **Subsequent Runs**: The program loads the library data from `library.txt` if it exists.
+- **Subsequent Runs**: The program loads data from `library.txt` if available.

 ---

 ## Example Workflow

-### Add a Book
+### **Adding a Book**
 ```
 Enter the book title: The Great Gatsby
 Enter the author: F. Scott Fitzgerald